 You can find many more Open Textbooks in the OER databases listed on this site, or by using the OASIS search box below.

-OASIS is a federated search from SUNY which looks for OER across 97 different higher ed sources.
+OASIS is a federated search from SUNY which looks for OER across over 100 different higher ed sources.

 Another search engine that searches across numerous OER databases, including those that contain images, textbooks, course modules, supplementary material, and more, is the Mason OER Metafinder (MOM).
 This database frequently returns large numbers of results, but you can easily filter the results in the sidebar to the left.